emilhagl/emilhagl.github.io/docs/index.md

    - How does the surrounding media context influence how online ads are perceived (Article 3 & 4)?
    - Should advertisers avoid advertising alongside negative contexts?
 (Article 4)

-3. **Review, conceptual, and technical commentary articles** (Articles 5 & 6) <br>
+3. **Conceptual and technical commentary articles** (Articles 5 & 6) <br>
    - How can/should AI from a technical perspective be applied within online advertising targeting?
-Examining methodologies, applcations for effective and non-privacy infringing advertising (Article 5)
+Examining methodologies, applications for effective and non-privacy infringing advertising (Article 5)
    - What consequences does AI have on consumers, and societal implications?
 (Article 5)
    - How should marketers choose advertising strategies with regards to AI, data, regulations...
 (Article 6)